Excessive or Frequent Urination

 Treatment of Excessive or Frequent Urination

 Older men often urinate frequently because the prostate usually enlarges with age (a condition called benign prostatic hyperplasia).
 In older women, frequent urination is also more common because of many factors, such as weakening of the pelvic supporting tissues after childbirth and the loss of estrogen after menopause.
-Both older men and older women may be more likely to take diuretics, so these drugs may contribute to excessive urination.
-Older people with excessive urination often need to urinate at night (nocturia).
+Both older men and older women may be more likely to take diuretics, so these medications may contribute to excessive urination.
+Older adults with excessive urination often need to urinate at night (nocturia).
 Nocturia can contribute to sleep problems and to falls, especially if a person is rushing to the bathroom or if the area is not well lit.
-Treatments directed at benign prostatic hyperplasia include oral drugs and surgery for some cases.
+Treatments directed at benign prostatic hyperplasia include oral medications and surgery for some cases.

 Key Points